-The members of Pretty Happy are passionate about their local arts scene.
-Guitarist Abbey is founder of Angry Mom Collective, a movement set up to battle the gender divide in Irish arts.
-All members are also keenly involved in drama and film which clearly bleeds through to their eccentric live performances and their self made music videos.
+The members of Pretty Happy, (Abbey Blake, Arann Blake and Andy Killian), are passionate about their local arts scene.
+Abbey is founder of Angry Mom Collective, a movement set up to battle the gender divide in Irish arts.
+All members are also keenly involved in drama and film which bleeds through to their eccentric live performances.